craigbro/practice/resources/posts/voice.md

-It was [someone I admire](http://leobabauta.com/bio.html) and whose [writings](http://www.marxists.org/archive/marx/works/) have been a part of my thoughts for over a decade.
-I was soon filled with a sense of dread.
-How would I live up to such a voice?
-Was that really the voice I needed now?
+It was [someone I admire](http://leobabauta.com/bio.html) and whose [writings](http://www.marxists.org/archive/marx/works/) have been a part of my thought for over a decade.
+I was then filled with a sense of dread.
+How could I live up to such a voice?
+Was that really the voice I needed?

 The dread turned into frustration, then a sense of being overwhelmed by the scope of what I wanted to write about.
 In my mind, the phrase: